brunonunest/sena-analytics/README.md

 # Main tools:

-Python - Pandas - MongoDB
+Python - Pandas - MongoDB - Decouple - Flask (For the Docker)

 # How to Run?